Masaki-Morimoto/Grad-CAM_for_fluid-flows/README.md

 ## Gradient-based Class Activation Mapping (Grad-CAM) for fluid flow regression problems

-This repository contains a simple source code utilized in a part of "Generalization techniques of neural networks for fluid flow estimation," arXiv:2011.11911 [phys.flu-dyn.].
+This repository contains a simple source code utilized in a part of "Generalization techniques of neural networks for fluid flow estimation," arXiv:2011.11911 [physics.flu-dyn.].

 A CNN-MLP type neural network is trained to estimate drag force coefficient of cylinder wake from its vorticity field.
 The Grad-CAM map indicates the region around a cylinder surface is highly responsible for the estimation.

-Although the provided code is for the scalar output regression problem, it can be easily extended for a network with two-dimensional output as demonstrated in our [arXiv](https://arxiv.org/abs/2011.11911).
+Although the provided code is for the scalar output regression problem, it can easily be extended for a network with two-dimensional output as demonstrated in our [arXiv](https://arxiv.org/abs/2011.11911).
-The core code ('def grad_cam') is common among both types of networks; with scalar or two-dimensional output.
+The main part ('def grad_cam') is common among both types of networks; with scalar or two-dimensional output.

 Vorticity field             |  Grad-CAM map :-------------------------:|:-------------------------: